 by Justin Gimelstob|

 This season no player on the ATP World Tour has solved the riddle that is Novak Djokovic.
 Former pro and tennis analyst Justin Gimelstob breaks down why the Serb is on a 39-match winning streak heading into Roland Garros.
+But even with the secrets of Djokovic’s success revealed, that doesn’t mean the Serb will be beaten any time soon.

 For four long years, Novak Djokovic had ended each season ranked No. 3 in the world behind Roger Federer and Rafael Nadal.
 He began 2011 having gone 11 Grand Slam tournaments without adding to the first major he won at the Australian Open in 2008.
 Although it may be a cliché, it’s true that 2011 was always going to be a make or break year for the man from Belgrade.